coderholic/pyradio/build.md

     /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

-Depending on your Mac OS version, you may have to install **sed** too:
+Depending on your macOS version, you may have to install **sed** too:

     brew install gnu-sed --default-names